Spinoco/fs2-http/README.md

 ### HTTP Client

 Currently fs2-http supports HTTP 1.1 protocol and allows you to connect to server with either http:// or https:// scheme.
-Simple client that requests https page body data with GET method from `https://github.com/Spinoco/fs2-http` may be constructed as:
+A simple client that requests https page body data with the GET method from `https://github.com/Spinoco/fs2-http` may be constructed, for example, as:

 ```
 http.client[Task]().flatMap { client =>